 This clause places restrictions on what the shareholder can and cannot do, both while the shares are owned and once the shares have been transferred – to restrict the shareholder from setting up in competition, being employed by a competitor or otherwise aiding a competitor for a period of a few years after the transfer of the shares.
 Without it, once the shareholder ceases to be a director of the company, there is nothing stopping them competing.

-This is often seen as needed in order to protect the company’s legitimate interests in its market, i.e. its customer base or ‘goodwill’ value.
+This is usually important in order to protect the company’s legitimate interests in its market.
+That means protecting its customer base or ‘goodwill’ value.
 Without this clause, there is nothing stopping the selling party starting a new business and trying to poach the customers of the old company.
 On the other hand, you would not buy out the shares of the shareholder who is leaving and pay them a value for goodwill, unless you knew that he or she could not set up in competition right away after selling the shares, so this clause balances both parties’ interests perfectly.

 3. Veto List

-A ‘veto list’ contains a list of changes that cannot be made to the business without a large majority (or 100 per cent) of the votes in favour.
-This usually includes a list of important changes, and gives every shareholder a veto to prevent significant changes being made to the business without their consent.
+A ‘veto list’ contains a list of changes that the shareholders cannot make to the business without a large majority (or 100 per cent) of voting in favour.
+This usually includes a list of important changes.
+This list gives every shareholder a veto to prevent the others making significant changes to the business without their consent.
 For example, this can include changing the name or the nature of the business, taking on large loans or large contracts or changing the company’s constitution.
 It also protects those holding a lower percentage of shares (i.e. ‘minority shareholders’), as it allows them to have an equal say in key decisions.
 Without this, those with a higher percentage could do practically anything they wanted.

 4. The Right to Appoint a Director

 The directors’ role is to operate the company on a day-to-day basis, for the benefit of the shareholders.
-Having a clause that states how they are to be appointed is important.
+Having a clause that states how the shareholders appoint directors is important.
 It should also state how the shareholders can terminate the position of any given director.

-You can also add extra features to some of the above clauses to help, such as life insurance policies to make buying out a deceased shareholder easy.
+You can also add extra features to some of the above clauses to help.
+For example, how you can use life insurance policies to make buying out a deceased shareholder easy.
 For advice on how to do this, just contact us.